Stuart Appleby

 Stuart Appleby (born 1 May 1971) is an Australian professional golfer who plays on the PGA Tour Champions.
 He was a nine-time winner on the PGA Tour.

 Early life

-Appleby was born in Cohuna, Victoria, and grew up on a nearby dairy farm.
+Appleby was born on 1 May 1971, in Cohuna, Victoria, and grew up on a nearby dairy farm.
 He began in golf by hitting balls from paddock to paddock after his farm chores were completed.
 As a youth, he played Australian rules football.